Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 ### Can better prompting fix the results?

 There's definitely a pattern to the LLM failures: they generate code which _looks_ plausible.
 The only issue is that, on inspection, details such as null value handling are not always taken care of.
-Can we fix this by reminding the LLMs of the details of Polars' behaviour?
+Can we fix this by reminding the LLMs about the details of Polars' behaviour?

 The answer is...yes!
 Indeed, by appending

 > Remember that Polars counts null values in n_unique and preserves null values in rank.

 to our prompt, we find that all 3 models give correct results to all tasks!
 So, it is possible to use these models to translate Polars to SQL, but it requires some care and domain knowledge to ensure the translations are correct.

-## What about non-free open source AI solutions?

-There exist a variety of AI models which, although open source, are not free, and require some setup to get running.
-One of the easiest ways to do that is with [Nebari](https://openteams.com/nebari/).
-Please [book a discovery call](https://openteams.com/contact-us/) to learn how you can use Nebari and open source AI to build modern solutions which you can completely own!

 ## Non-AI solution: Narwhals